nansencenter/NERSC-HYCOM-CICE/doc/python.md

 * [modeltools](https://github.com/knutalnersc/modeltools), a collection of various tools ..

+Most of these packages are usually installed on a linux system.
+If they are missing, you can ask an IT guy to install them on the system.
+If you want to install them by yourself, there are some pointers below.

-## Retrieving and installation of python modules
+# Checking for missing python modules

+When running the HYCOM-CICE python routines you will usually get an error message if a module is missing.
+But you can also check more directly

-You will need to install the python packages necessary to use the  python routines.
-With some luck, most of the necessary packages are already installed.
-A quick way to check is to start ipython and write import <name_of_package>.
-Example:
+A quick way to check is to start python (or ipython) and write import <name_of_module>.
+The following shows the error message if a module is missing

     import numpy
     ---------------------------------------------------------------------------